 On this day in 1776, one of George Washington’s personal guards is hanged for sedition and treachery.
-Thomas Hickey had been involved in an effort to undermine the Continental army—he may even have considered kidnapping and assassinating General Washington!
+Thomas Hickey had been involved in an effort to undermine the Continental army.

 It was a tumultuous time.
-Washington’s army was defending New York: No easy task!
+Washington’s army was defending New York, which was no easy task.
 The city still contained Loyalists, and Washington worried that some of them were furtively helping the British.
 At Washington’s request, a secret committee was established to confer “on the dangers to which this Colony is exposed from its intestine enemies.”

 Soon, a plot against the army—and even against Washington personally—was brought to light.
 An early source of information was a Loyalist then in custody, Isaac Ketcham.